saa20ce/docker-ftp-php/README.md

 # for start containers
 docker compose start
 # for go to ftp container
-docker exec ubuntu-ftp-server-1 bash
+docker exec -it ubuntu-ftp-server-1 bash
 # for go to php container
-docker exec ubuntu-php-container-1 bash
+docker exec -it ubuntu-php-container-1 bash
 # for exit to container
 exit;
 # for stop containers